elcaine/04-Quirky-Quiz-forCoding/README.md

 - Game timer starts with 50 seconds.

 ### Acknowledged sources
+- Base style and framework taken from previous assignement in this class.
-Noted toward the end of script.js file:  randomizing array algorithm/logic taken from previous work done this code's author.
+- Noted toward the end of script.js file:  randomizing array algorithm/logic taken from previous work done this code's author outside of this class.